pastas/pastas/doc/developers/add_tseries.rst

-Add Tseries classes
+Add StressModel classes
 ===================
 In this section it is described how a new tseries object can be added to
 |Project|.
 The classes are defined in `tseries.py`, but this is not strictly
 necessary for your own project.
 All that is necessary is to write a class that can be imported and used by |Project|.
-Before you start, it is a good idea to study the Tseries and the TseriesBase classes in `tseries.py` to get a good idea of the general form of a tseries class.
+Before you start, it is a good idea to study the StressModel and the StressModelBase classes in `tseries.py` to get a good idea of the general form of a tseries class.

 In general, the following steps are necessary: